epics-docs/epics-docs/CONTRIBUTING.md

 There are `beginner`, `user`, `developer`, `advanced` and `all` roles.

-* `beginner` - articles for those who don't know the EPICS and want to familarize with it.
+* `beginner` - articles for those who don't know the EPICS and want to familiarize with it.
 That should be mostly articles about installation and basic concepts.